lm-sys/RouteLLM/README.md

 When making a request to the server, clients should specify which router and what cost threshold to use for each request using the `model` field in the following format `router-[ROUTER NAME]-[THRESHOLD]`.
 For instance, using a `model` of `router-mf-0.5` specifies that the request should be routed using the `mf` router with a cost threshold of 0.5.

-### Server Authentication

-For OpenAI models, the server will route requests to the official OpenAI client, so you will need to set the `OPENAI_API_KEY` environment variable before launching the server.
-For all other models, you nede to configure an alternative OpenAI-compatible server, which can be configured with the `--alt-base-url` and `alt-api-key` flags (we use Anyscale by default).

 ### Threshold Calibration

 The range of meaningful thresholds can vary significantly depending on the router used and the query distribution.
 Therefore, we recommend calibrating the thresholds based on a sample of your query distribution, as well as the percentage of queries you'd like to route to the stronger model or weaker model.